 So let’s go through a small recap…

-We went through the different benefits of using a knowledge base as marketing tool.
+We went through the different benefits of using a knowledge base as a marketing tool.
 More specifically:

 - Reduce customer churn – users get their answer instantaneously, with little human interaction